SymfonyCasts/netgen-layouts/sfcasts/backend-items.md

 And just like that, if we move over here and try to search... *it works*.
 That's awesome!

-Alright - select a few items, hit "Confirm" and... oh now!
+Alright - select a few items, hit "Confirm" and... oh no!
 It breaks!
 It still says "Loading".
 If you look down on the web debug toolbar, we have a 400 error.
 *Dang*.
 When we open that up, we see: